Skip to Content

 Activities and games that require your Lab to concentrate and be involved in problem-solving and decision-making, like learning new tricks, are great options for the mental stimulation of your Labrador.

-If your Lab is not consistently mentally stimulated, he can opt to find his own way of getting engaged.
+If your Lab is not consistently mentally stimulated, he can opt to find his way of getting engaged.
 Unluckily, your dog’s choice of activity or behavior may not be what you would want him to be doing.

-According to PETMD, most dogs with strong body odor may have health issues.
-However, all dogs tend to have some ‘doggy smell.’
 Dogs produce oils that can sometimes cause an unpleasant odor that is quite noticeable to their owners.
 In addition, the glands in the ears emit a yeasty smell.

-Because Labradors have a double coat that repels water, their thick outer and finer inner hairs can hold on to smells.
 So, if you are one of the ‘super smellers,’ you may find this Labrador doggy odor unpleasant and challenging to put up with every day.

-17. Labradors Need Plenty of Space
+7. Plenty of Space is Needed

 Labradors are large to medium dogs with plenty of energy to spend.
 Their dynamic nature requires plenty of space to run and play.